SvenGroot/Ookii.CommandLine/docs/Migrating.md

   - The `ShellCommandAttribute` class has been renamed to [`CommandAttribute`][].
   - The `ShellCommandAttribute.CustomParsing` property has been replaced with the [`ICommandWithCustomParsing`][] interface.
-    - Commands with custom parsing no longer need a constructor, and must implement the [`ICommandWithCustomParsing.Parse()`][] method instead.
+    - Commands with custom parsing no longer need a special constructor, and must implement the [`ICommandWithCustomParsing.Parse()`][] method instead.
   - The `CreateShellCommandOptions` class has been renamed to [`CommandOptions`][].
   - Usage related options have been moved into the [`UsageWriter`][] class.
   - Recommended: use [`IAsyncCommand`][] or [`AsyncCommandBase`][], along with [`CommandManager.RunCommandAsync()`][], if your commands need to run asynchronous code.
-- A number of overloads have been removed in favor of optional parameters.
+- A number of explicit method overloads have been removed in favor of optional parameters.
 - The [`CommandLineArgument.ElementType`][] property now returns the underlying type for arguments using the [`Nullable<T>`][] type.

 ## Breaking behavior changes

 - Argument type conversion now defaults to [`CultureInfo.InvariantCulture`][], instead of [`CurrentCulture`][].
 This change was made to ensure a consistent parsing experience regardless of the user's regional settings.
 Only change it if you have a good reason.
-- [`CommandLineParser`][] automatically adds "Help" and "Version" arguments by default.
+- [`CommandLineParser`][] automatically adds `-Help` and `-Version` arguments by default.
 If you had arguments with these names, this will not affect you.
-The "Version" argument is not added for subcommands.
+The `-Version` argument is not added for subcommands.
-- [`CommandManager`][] automatically adds a "version" command by default.
+- [`CommandManager`][] automatically adds a `version` command by default.
 If you had a command with this name, this will not affect you.
 - The usage help now includes aliases and default values by default.
 - The default format for showing aliases in the usage help has changed.
-- Usage help uses color output by default (if supported).
+- Usage help uses color output by default (where supported).
 - The [`LineWrappingTextWriter`][] class does not count virtual terminal sequences as part of the line length by default.

 [`AsyncCommandBase`]: https://www.ookii.org/docs/commandline-3.0-preview/html/T_Ookii_CommandLine_Commands_AsyncCommandBase.htm
 [`CommandAttribute`]: https://www.ookii.org/docs/commandline-3.0-preview/html/T_Ookii_CommandLine_Commands_CommandAttribute.htm